ivan-ochc/Triangle/README.md

 It is an application that returns 6 numbers that describe 3 corners of right angled triangle in the Cartesian coordinate system.
-There is one method that returns right triangle.
-This application contains some Junit tests.
-These Junit tests were created according to the test task.
-These tests check whether the triangle is right.
+It contains a method to create a right angled triangle and some built-in Junit tests, built to check whether triangle is right angled.
+The tests were created according to a test task.

 You can use following values to test application: